 Digital video reaches an incredibly large audience – it will account for over 85 percent of global internet traffic by 2021 (Cisco, 2017).
-This offers new challenges and opportunities for geographers, particularly in terms of their commitment to increasing diversity and inclusivity into their practices.
-Opportunities because using video as a research method means they will be able to include more participants in their research, and screening their research will allow them to reach a wider audience for their findings.
-Challenging because it’s hard to keep up with technological advances and changes to the way people consume the fast-moving networked medium.
+This offers new challenges and opportunities for all social scientists, including geographers, particularly in terms of their commitment to increasing diversity and embedding inclusivity into their practices.
+Opportunities because using video as a research method means we will be able to include more participants in our research, and screening our research will allow us to reach a wider audience for our findings.
+Challenges because it’s hard to keep up with technological advances and all the changes in the way people produce and consume this fast-moving networked medium.

-Nowadays, the concept of peer review has become central to the process by which new research is recognised and validated by the scientific community.
+We know that the concept of peer review is central to the process by which new research is recognised and validated by the scientific community.
 While it has its critics, peer review is widely supported as a process by which appropriate standards are achieved prior to the publication of research, in relation to criteria of originality, rigour and importance to the academic field.
 However, there are both conceptual and practical challenges in applying this approach when the research artefact is something like a film (Berkeley, 2016).

-Traditional peer review processes that we know work for academic journals needs to adapt to suit the needs of non-traditional, non-text-based forms of research inquiry.
+Traditional peer review processes that we know work for text-based academic journals need to adapt to suit the needs of non-traditional, non-text-based forms of research inquiry.
 Filmgeographies is an interactive and collaborative network that is working to establish this new and exciting process and help scholars navigate their way.

-- To publish films made by geographers and other scholars that are open to peer review.
+- To publish films made by geographers and other scholars in a way that allows them to be peer reviewed.

 - To stimulate the exchange of information about film and film-making in geography and across the social sciences, arts and humanities.